jasonacox/TM1637TinyDisplay/README.md

 This library now supports the 6-digit display as well as the 4-digit display.
 The 6-digit display requires additional handling.
 Specifically, the display digits are not sequential (requires a map) and the 7-segment LED data must be uploaded in reverse order.

-TM1637TinyDisplay6 handles this for you but you if you initialize the display using the TM1637TinyDisplay6 class:
+TM1637TinyDisplay6 handles this for you but you must initialize the display using the TM1637TinyDisplay6 class:

 ```cpp
 // Includes